M12Shehab/Variance-Bias-Learning-curves/README.md

-# Diagnosing Bias and Variance using learning curve
+# Diagnosing Bias and Variance using the learning curve
+By Mohammed A. Shehab
 ## Overview
-This tutorial focuses on diagnosing bias and variance in machine learning models using learning curves.
+This tutorial uses learning curves to diagnose bias and variance in machine learning models.
 It provides a comprehensive understanding of these key concepts and their impact on model performance.

 ## Objective
-The primary objective of this project is to demonstrate how to analyze learning curves for both training and cross-validation datasets to diagnose bias and variance issues in machine learning models.
+The primary objective of this project is to demonstrate how to analyze learning curves for training and cross-validation datasets to diagnose bias and variance issues in machine learning models.

 ## Key Concepts
 - **High Bias**: A model exhibits high bias if the gap between the training and cross-validation curves is significant, indicating underfitting.